Flag of The Flag of Iraq

 • Why is "Allahu Akbar" on the Iraq flag?

-The phrase "Allahu Akbar" was added during the Gulf War in 1991 to highlight Islamic identity and unity.
-In 2004, the script was updated to Kufic style.
+The phrase was added during the Gulf War in 1991 as an appeal to Islamic identity and unity.
+The script was changed to a standardized Kufic style in the years after 2003.

 • What do the colors on the Iraq flag mean?

-Iraq's flag uses Pan-Arab colors: red for courage, white for peace, and black for struggle.
-These colors connect Iraq to the larger Arab world.
+Iraq's flag uses Pan-Arab colours: red for courage, white for peace, and black for struggle.
+They tie Iraq to the wider Arab world.

 • Why were the three stars removed from the Iraq flag?